 Key drivers of change

 The proposal outlines a clear business opportunity, targeting a growing demographic.
-74 million Baby Boomers will be age 65 and older in 2030.
+74 million Baby Boomers will be age of 65 and older in 2030.
 It's a fact and not an uncertain trend.
-The product itself recognizes a crucial gap in meeting the needs of the elderly.
+The product recognizes a crucial gap in meeting the needs of the elderly.

 Corporate giants like Amazon, FedEx and many more have already introduced autonomous robots that can navigate city landscapes and carry out tasks without getting in the way of humans.
 A large number of start-ups are introducing products that can follow their users, such as luggage bags and grocery-carrying robots.
 Alfred uses similar technologies, making a technically feasible product.
 As research is turned to production-ready technologies, costs would come down to make financially-viable consumer robots that would become part of households in the next decade.

 This strategic approach towards this concept gives the venture investment firm an opportunity to develop an informed futuristic product.
 Funding would support prototyping, user research and building brand value to get a head start in a growing market that would hit its peak by the time the product is fully developed and ready to be launched.
 They could also strategically invest in supporting technological development for potential IP acquisitions.

 Mobility is essential to healthy aging as it satisfies the human need for physical movement and prevents muscle deterioration.
 The assistive walker, Alfred, offers confidence and independence for its users to freely venture inside and outside their homes to maintain a balanced lifestyle and fulfill social needs that enable mental stimulation.
 The confluence of a large aging population with rapid advancements in technology opens up opportunities to build sustainable societies and communities for healthy living in retirement years.